-In making its compensation decisions for our named executive officers for fiscal 2017, the Compensation Committee benchmarked each named executive officer's total compensation to the compensation of individuals in comparative positions at companies in the peer group based on information that management obtained from public filings, supplemented by data Radford provided from surveys.
-In general, the Compensation Committee initially established base salaries at the 50th percentile of the peer group and both performance-based cash bonus awards and long-term time- and performance-based equity awards generally above the 50th percentile of the peer group.
+In making its compensation decisions for our named executive officers for fiscal 2018, the Compensation Committee compared the total compensation of each named executive officer to the compensation of individuals in comparative positions at companies in the peer group based on information that management obtained from public filings, supplemented by data Radford provided from surveys.
+In general, the Compensation Committee evaluates base salaries relative to the 50th percentile of the peer group and both performance-based cash bonus awards and long-term time- and performance-based equity awards generally between the 50th percentile and 75th percentile of the peer group.

 In establishing incentive opportunities, the Compensation Committee focused on corporate performance so that if our corporate performance was achieved at target levels, the Compensation Committee expected that our named executive officers' total pay would be between the 50th percentile of the peer group and the 75th percentile of the peer group.
-The Compensation Committee viewed benchmarking as just the beginning, and not the end, of its discussion regarding our named executive officers' pay opportunities for fiscal 2017, and looked to individual performance, the named executive officer's experience in the executive role, and the executive's scope of responsibility being narrower or broader than that of comparable positions at our peer group companies to establish final pay opportunities either above or below the initial benchmarks.
-In fiscal 2017, target cash compensation (base salary plus target bonus opportunity) was set between the 50th and 75th percentile for each named executive officer except for Mr. Werner and Mr. Mahaffey.
-Mr. Werner's target cash compensation was set below the 25th percentile due to the reduction in salary to \$1, net of benefit costs that was implemented August 1, 2016 and continued through the first fiscal quarter of 2017.
+The Compensation Committee viewed comparisons to peer group and market data as just the beginning, and not the end, of its discussion regarding our named executive officers' pay opportunities for fiscal 2018, and looked to individual performance, the named executive officer's experience in the executive role, and the executive's scope of responsibility being narrower or broader than that of comparable positions at our peer group companies to establish final pay opportunities either above or below the initial market data comparisons.

+In fiscal 2018, target cash compensation (base salary plus target bonus opportunity) was set between the 50th and 75th percentile for each named executive officer except for Mr. Mahaffey.
 Mr. Mahaffey's target cash compensation was set at the 25th percentile due to his limited time in the role.
 He was promoted to the position of Executive Vice President and General Counsel on November 1, 2016.

-2017 Compensation Components
+2018 Compensation Components

-For fiscal 2017, the Compensation Committee allocated total compensation among various pay elements consisting of base salary, performance-based cash bonus awards, time-based equity awards, performance-based equity awards, and perquisites and other compensation.
-The table below provides an overview of each element of compensation and is followed by a further discussion and analysis of the specific decisions that we made for each element for fiscal 2017:
+For fiscal 2018, the Compensation Committee allocated total compensation among various pay elements consisting of base salary, performance-based cash bonus awards, time-based equity awards, performance-based equity awards, and perquisites and other compensation.
+The table below provides an overview of each element of compensation and is followed by a further discussion and analysis of the specific decisions that we made for each element for fiscal 2018: